Strong Determinism: Defining Strong Determinism

+Strong determinism is also more general than determinism.
+There are circumstances where strong determinism applies but determinism does not (at least not naturally).
+Defining strong determinism only requires the minimal notion of the cardinality of the set of models, while defining determinism requires a notion of temporal agreement, which is not always guaranteed.
+For example, there may be worlds without fundamental spatio-temporal structure (such as those without metrical or topological time), for which there may not be natural extension of determinism.
+We may not be able to say whether such worlds are deterministic, for the concept simply may not apply.
+But even if $w$ is such a world, we can still assess the cardinality of $\Omega_w$, the set of models compatible with the fundamental laws that govern $w$. $|\Omega_w|$ is either 1 or larger than 1.
+Hence, the earlier result is valid only when the proviso holds---whenever determinism is applicable.

-We are also ready to contrast strong determinism with super-determinism, a concept much debated in quantum foundations.
-According to \cite{hossenfelder2020rethinking}, a super-deterministic theory is a deterministic one that is Psi-epistemic, local, and in violation of Statistical Independence.
-Roughly speaking, a theory is \textit{Psi-epistemic} just in case the wave function ($\Psi$) does not correspond to an object (or have an objective status) in the physical world; \textit{local} just in case there is no ``spooky action at a distance'' in the sense of Einstein; \textit{in violation of Statistical Independence} just in case the probability distribution of the fundamental physical variables is not independent of the detector settings.
-These requirements are not requirements for strong determinism.
-For example, a strongly deterministic theory can be a non-local theory in which Statistical Independence holds and the wave function corresponds to an object in the physical world.\footnote{The Everettian Wentaculus introduced in \S5 may be interpreted as one such theory with all the features except perhaps non-locality.
-The question of non-locality in Everettian theories is a subtle issue.
-See \cite[sect.5]{allori2010many} for a discussion in the context of a many-worlds theory with a fundamental mass-density ontology.} Moreover, super-determinism by itself is insufficient for strong determinism: while a strongly deterministic theory has exactly one nomologically possible world, a super-deterministic one can have (infinitely) many.
+Let us now contrast strong determinism with super-determinism, a concept that has recently gained renewed interest in quantum foundations. \x{A super-deterministic theory is one that violates statistical independence.\footnote{\x{According to \cite{hossenfelder2020rethinking}, a super-deterministic theory also needs to be a deterministic one that is deterministic, Psi-epistemic, and local.
+But I shall focus on statistical independence here.}} Roughly speaking, a theory violates statistical independence just in case the probability distribution of the physical variables describing the observed system is not independent of the detector settings.
+This is not a requirement of strong determinism.} Moreover, super-determinism by itself is insufficient for strong determinism: while a strongly deterministic theory has exactly one nomologically possible world, a super-deterministic one can have (infinitely) many.
 Hence, strong determinism and super-determinism are logically independent.